How to Become an Agricultural Inspector: Is it the Right Career for You?

 Agricultural Inspectors are primarily employed by government agencies and regulatory organizations, including:

-- U.S. Department of Agriculture (USDA): Inspectors working for the USDA monitor compliance with federal food safety laws and inspect imported and exported goods.
+• U.S. Department of Agriculture (USDA): USDA inspectors monitor compliance with federal food safety laws and inspect imported and exported goods.

-- Environmental Protection Agencies: Inspectors may work with agencies that enforce water quality, air pollution, and chemical usage laws.
+• Environmental Protection Agencies: Inspectors may work with agencies that enforce laws on water quality, air pollution, and chemical usage.

 Some inspectors may also work for private quality assurance organizations or certification bodies focusing on organic farming, sustainable agriculture, or food labeling compliance.